kmavillanosa/py-udemy-tutorial/docs/section-one/1introduction.md

 ## Code Example

-Try running this code interactively by clicking the "LOAD" button that appears in the code block:
+Try running this code interactively by clicking the "▶ Run Code" button below the code block:

 ```python
 a = 100